karpanai/karpanai-web/data/blog/2005/10/07/meet-the-bloggers.md

 Suitably chastised, I shut up for the rest of the meeting.
 The poor guy finishes his coffee, and we are all seated.
 Another arrival now.

-[J Alfred Prufrock](http://sadoldbong.blogspot.com): “*Hello everyone, sorry I’m a little late.*”
+[J Alfred Prufrock](http://sadoldbong.blogspot.com): “*Hello everyone, sorry I'm a little late.*”

-[Chandrahas](http://middlestage.blogspot.com): “*That’s ok, dear sir.
+[Chandrahas](http://middlestage.blogspot.com): “*That's ok, dear sir.
 Dear waiter, can you please bring me a cup of coffee?*”

 [Falstaff](http://2x3x7.blogspot.com): “*Coffee reminds me of a poem.*” Starts speaking in verse.

 [Amit](http://indiauncut.blogspot.com): Looks around at the glum faces. “*Ok, let me break the ice with a joke.
 The license raj is a joke.
 Big Government is a joke.
 God is a joke.
 Heh.
 That was three jokes in one.*”

 [J Alfred Prufrock](http://sadoldbong.blogspot.com): “*Great joke!
 Let me ask you guys a question that has been bothering me for some time.
-I’d like to find out how you tell someone their coffee sucks.*”
+I'd like to find out how you tell someone their coffee sucks.*”

 [Nilu](http://themaanga.blogspot.com): “*You puke on them.*”

 Waiters: “*You seem to be hinting our coffee sucks.
 We smell superiority.
 You are a pompous man.*”

-[J Alfred Prufrock](http://sadoldbong.blogspot.com): “*Oh no, That’s not what I meant.
+[J Alfred Prufrock](http://sadoldbong.blogspot.com): “*Oh no, That's not what I meant.
 I mean, I was not trying to make a statement on the quality of this specific coffee.
 I was idly wondering about a potential social situation.*”

 [Tilotamma](http://tilotamma.blogspot.com): “*Idly?
 Idlies make my mouth water.
 Especially with coconut chutney.
 Man, oh man.*”